EB5AN State of Maryland Regional Center

 Regional Center Affiliation Process

-Let Us Create Your Own Maryland EB-5 Regional Center
+Let Us Help You to Create Your Own Maryland EB-5 Regional Center

-Our Team Will Complete Your I-924 Application for a Maryland EB-5 Regional Center in 3 Weeks with Refund Guarantee
+Our Team Will Complete Your I-924 Application for a Maryland EB-5 Regional Center in Three Weeks

-Targeted Employment Area (TEA) Approval Letter in Maryland for EB-5 Maryland Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in Maryland for EB-5 Maryland Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in Maryland, please contact us directly by phone at 1-800-288-9138 or via e-mail at firstname.lastname@example.org, or simply order an EB-5 TEA Qualification Report.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in Maryland, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at firstname.lastname@example.org, or simply order an EB-5 TEA Qualification Report.

 About the State of Maryland and the Economic Climate of our EB-5 Maryland Regional Center

-Our Maryland EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 23 counties in the state of Maryland.
+Our Maryland EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 23 counties in the State of Maryland.

 Maryland: Population and Income Demographics

-According to the 2010 U.S. Census, the state of Maryland had a population of approximately 4.6 million people over the age of 16.
-Of this, there are approximately 3.2 million people in the labor force, with 2.9 million who are employed and 261 thousand who are unemployed.
-These population numbers represent approximately 2.1 million households in the state of Maryland.
+According to the 2010 U.S. Census, Maryland has a population of approximately 4.6 million people over the age of 16.
+Of this, there are approximately 3.2 million people in the labor force, with 2.9 million who are employed and 261,000 who are unemployed.
+These population numbers represent approximately 2.1 million households.

 Maryland: Unemployment Trends

-The state of Maryland covers an area of 12,407 square miles, with a width of 101 miles and a length of 249 miles.
-This implies a population density of 610.8 people/square mile, which makes Maryland the 5th most densely populated state in the United States.
+Maryland covers an area of 12,407 square miles, with a width of 101 miles and a length of 249 miles.
+This implies a population density of 610.8 people per square mile, which makes Maryland the fifth-most densely populated state in the United States.

-The capital of the state of Maryland is Annapolis, the largest city is Baltimore, and the largest metro area is the Baltimore–Washington metro area.
-The Gross Domestic Product (GDP) of the state of Maryland in 2010 was $295 billion.
-This implies a CAGR ’00-’10 rate of 4.90% and a per capita GDP of $45,878.
-Maryland has the 15th-largest economy in the United States today by GDP.
+The capital of Maryland is Annapolis, the largest city is Baltimore, and the largest metro area is the Baltimore–Washington metro area.
+In 2010, Maryland’s gross domestic product (GDP) was $295 billion.
+This implies a compound annual growth rate from 2000 to 2010 of 4.90% and a per capita GDP of $45,878.
+Maryland has the 15th-largest economy in the United States by GDP.

-Maryland’s economy takes advantage of the close location of the center of the government in Washington, D.C. and emphasizes technical and administrative tasks for the defense/aerospace industry and bio-research laboratories, as well as staffing of satellite government headquarters in the suburban or exurban Baltimore/Washington area.
+Maryland’s economy takes advantage of the close location of the center of the government in Washington, D.C.
+It focuses on technical and administrative jobs for the defense/aerospace industry and bio-research laboratories and the staffing of satellite government headquarters in the suburban or exurban Baltimore–Washington area.

-In addition, a number of educational and medical research institutions are located in Maryland.
-In fact, the various components of The Johns Hopkins University and its medical research facilities are now the largest single employer in the Baltimore area.
-Altogether, white collar technical and administrative workers comprise 25% of Maryland’s labor force, attributable in part to Maryland being a part of the Washington metro area, where the federal government office employment is relatively high.
+In addition, several educational and medical research institutions are in Maryland.
+In fact, the various components of Johns Hopkins University and its medical research facilities are now the largest single employer in the Baltimore area.
+Altogether, white-collar technical and administrative workers comprise 25% of Maryland’s labor force, attributable in part to Maryland being a part of the Washington metro area, where federal government office employment is relatively high.

 Maryland State Government & EB-5 Investment Financial and Employment Statistics

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-Maryland personal consumption expenditures grew from $0.23 trillion in 2012 to $0.25 trillion in 2014.
-From 2013 – 2014, total personal consumption expenditure grew by 4.2%.
+In Maryland, personal consumption expenditure grew from $0.23 trillion in 2012 to $0.25 trillion in 2014.
+From 2013 to 2014, total personal consumption expenditure grew by 4.2%.

 In Maryland, EB-5 investment has supported the direct creation of 2,042 jobs.
 These jobs were the result of roughly $133 million in direct investment from EB-5 projects, contributing $180.32 million to the state’s GDP.
 EB-5 investment in Maryland also contributed $28.54 million to federal revenue and $16.47 million to Maryland state government and local municipal revenue.

-Since 2009, Maryland has seen an increased growth of privately-owned housing units both in new buildings and housing units.
-In 2014, roughly 2,000 privately-owned units were authorized by building permits.
-Most of these units are constructed in Maryland’s largest cities, which include Baltimore, Columbia, Germantown, Silver Spring, and Waldorf.
+Since 2009, Maryland has seen increased growth of privately owned housing units, both in new buildings and housing units.
+In 2014, roughly 2,000 privately owned units were authorized by building permits.
+Most of these units are in Maryland’s largest cities, which include Baltimore, Columbia, Germantown, Silver Spring, and Waldorf.